-- If your vehicle stays at standstill for longer than two seconds, the driver will have to push the RES (+) button to reengage the ACC to the existing set speed. - ACC cannot be resumed if there is a stationary vehicle in front of your vehicle in close proximity.
+- While in ACC mode when the vehicle comes to a complete stop longer than two seconds, the system will cancel.
+The driver will have to apply the brakes to keep the vehicle at a standstill. - ACC cannot be resumed if there is a stationary vehicle in front of your vehicle in close proximity.